ryanaripley/website-basics/1_introduction.md

 Note: The focus of a majority of my work is building websites that help organizations fulfill their missions...whether that is sharing art, supporting artists, providing information about classes, etc.

-I've been on both sides of equation: I have been inside an organization building a website, and the contractor helping build that website. **This has been a huge benefit to me; it has given me empathy for artists and arts organizations who are trying to build a site.
+I've been on both sides of equation: I have been inside an organization building a website, and the contractor helping build that website.
+This has been a huge benefit to me; it has given me empathy for artists and arts organizations who are trying to build a site.

 ---

 # Website basics

-<p class="fragment">View the presentation online at <a href="https://ryanaripley.com/website-basics/">ryanaripley.com/website-basics</a>.</p>
+<p class="fragment">View the presentation online at <a href="https://ryanaripley.com/website-basics/">ryanaripley.com/website-basics</a> or <a href="ripley-website-basics-presentation.pdf" target="_blank">download a PDF</a>.</p>

 Note: My presentation is  going to be geared toward individuals and organizations with a small budget that don't necessarily have $75k to spend on a new website.
 That is the audience that I feel gets missed.